tchop Logo

 FAQs: Dialogic communication

-What is the difference between dialogic communication and monologic communication?
+What's the difference between dialogic communication and monologic communication?

 Why is dialogic communication important in the workplace?